 BESA Connectivity Sentinel LDK Protection System No valid license detected.
 Please attach a BESA license key in your local network.
 Make sure that the HASP driver is installed.
 Also ensure that your HASP is up-to-date and that you own a license for this version of BESA Software (contact sales@besa.de).
-(H0007) This message shows up when a dongle with a valid license is not found or the license driver is not correctly installed.
+(H0007) This message shows up when a BESA License Key with a valid license is not found or the license driver is not correctly installed.
 BESA Connectivity BESA Connectivity is already running.
 A second instance cannot be run on this PC.
 When you run BESA Connectivity while BESA Connectivity is already running, BESA Connectivity displays this error message.
 BESA Connectivity The internal error MF_211 occurred.
-Please contact support@besa.de The error MF_211 means that something unexpected happened (e.g., there is not enough space available on the disk or you do not have permission to write files on the disk) and the program noticed that.
-You can request support using our support form.
+Please contact our support portal.
+The error MF_211 means that something unexpected happened (e.g., there is not enough space available on the disk or you do not have permission to write files on the disk) and the program noticed that.
+You can request support using our support portal (see chapter 1).
 Start Workflow Select Project Select the BESA Connectivity Data Folder You don't have write privileges for the selected folder.
 Please select a valid BESA Connectivity Data Folder.
-This message appears when you select a folder where you do not have permission to write as the BESA Connectivity Data Folder.
 Start Workflow Select Project Your current BESA Data Folder does not contain any projects.
 When there are no saved projects, this message shows up after clicking the Open Project button.
 Time-Frequency Analysis Load Data The file C:/xxx/xxx.generic does not exist!
 This message shows up when the selected Generic file (.generic) does not exists.
 Connectivity Analysis Load Data The file C:/xxx/xxx.generic does not exist!
 This message shows up when the Generic file (.generic) for the selected Time-Frequency project does not exists.
 Connectivity Analysis Load Data The time-frequency project you have specified as input for this project has not been completed.
 Do you wish to finalize the input project?
-[Yes] [No] [Cancel] This message shows up when selected Time-Frequency project exists but has currently no completed state. • Yes: The current workflow is closed; instead, the Time-Frequency workflow is resumed. • No: The dialog box closes. • Cancel: Same as No. Connectivity Analysis Load data The time-frequency project you have specified as input for this project does not exist anymore.
+[Yes] [No] [Cancel] This message shows up when selected Time-Frequency project exists but has currently no completed state.
+Yes: The current workflow is closed; instead, the Time-Frequency workflow is resumed.
+No: The dialog box closes.
+Cancel: Same as No. Connectivity Analysis Load data The time-frequency project you have specified as input for this project does not exist anymore.
 Do you wish to select a new input project?
 [Yes] [No] [Cancel] This message shows up when selected Time-Frequency project does not exists anymore.
 Yes: The dialog box is closed to select another time-frequency project.
 No: The dialog box closes.
 Cancel: Same as No.